Full course description

-ONLY Underemployed/unemployed veterans or military spouses are eligible to participate in the WorkForces Program.
-Transitioning service members are also eligible to enter the WorkForces program after their military exit date at no cost.
+ONLY underemployed/unemployed veterans or military spouses are eligible to participate in the WorkForces Program.
+Transitioning service members are also eligible to enter the workForces program after their military exit date at no cost.
 Veteran's or military spouses that are employed in a middle-high earning job are not qualified.

-- There are no costs associated to the program, however applications will be asked to obtain and submit a background check.
+- There are no costs associated to the program, however applications may be asked to obtain and submit a background check.
 The cost of the background check is the responsibility of the individual applicant and is not reimbursable or recoverable.
 This cost varies per the individual, but generally can be expected in the $25-35 range.

 Who Is a “Veteran”?

 A veteran is defined as a “person who served in the active military, naval, or air service, and who was discharged or released therefrom under conditions other than dishonorable.

 A claimant must have “active military, naval, or air service” to be considered a veteran.